Vajdani/SM-Terrain-Override/readme.md

 ```

 # Forking
+If you wish to use this project as a base for your own:
-Don't forget to change the mod's UUID in description.json, and the GameHoook autoTool's uuid in `Tools/DataBase/ToolSets/tools.toolset`.
+- Don't forget to change the mod's `localId` and `fileId`(just remove it from the file, the mod tool will set it automatically) in `description.json`, and the GameHook autoTool's uuid in `Tools/DataBase/ToolSets/tools.toolset`.
-If you wish to use the default terrain generation script, you will also have to change the mod UUID in Scripts/terrain_creative_override.lua
+- If you wish to use the default terrain generation script, you will also have to change the mod UUID in `Scripts/terrain_creative_override.lua`